 Athletic Trainer

-Athletic trainers treat athletes and other individuals who have sustained injuries.
-They also teach people how to prevent them.
-They perform their job under the supervision of physicians.
 One must earn at least a bachelor's degree to be an athletic trainer but the majority of people in this career have a master's degree.
 Forty-seven states require a license in order to practice.
-Athletic trainers earned a median annual salary of $41,340 in 2009.Learn More About Becoming a Athletic Trainer
+Athletic trainers earned a median annual salary of $48,440 in 2019.

 Dental Hygienist